MKotlik/versa-checkers/README.md

 8. Use the chat interface on the right of the game window to chat with your oppponent.
 9. You will receive a "You win" or "You lose" notification once the game ends, or if you or your opponent forfeit.
 To forfeit, press the "Give Up" button at the top of the window.

+##Single-player Play:
+Single-player games are played on one client against an AI (bot).

+###Player:
+1. Run the client as described above.
+2. Press the button "Play against bot".
+3. Once a game window opens, make the first move.
+4. To make a move, click a valid, moveable piece (its square will turn green) and click on the square you want to move it to.
+Press "Confirm Move" to submit your move, or "Undo" to undo it.
+5. You will receive a "You win" or "You lose" notification once the game ends, or if you forfeit.
+To forfeit, press the "Give Up" button at the top of the window.

 ##Techincal Details
 ###State of Project
 Functional server and client (made with Swing) for user-vs-AI and user-vs-user play are on master branch.
 In-development version of JavaFX based server is on servergui branch.